Do you love the warmth of a wood stove?

 Now, you may be able to buy one in your neck of the woods fairly cheap.

 Or you could ask someone local if they had a metal barrel that they wouldn’t mind giving you.
 Free is usually better in my book.

 Once you have located a metal barrel, then you are ready to move on to the next steps.

 2. The Hearth Matters

 The biggest part of building this wood stove is making sure you have a sturdy hearth.
 The reason is that since the metal of the barrel is thin, it is going to put off a lot of heat.

-So you’ll want to make sure that you build a hearth that is able to withstand such heat.
+You’ll have to make sure that you build a hearth that is able to withstand such heat.
 A good example of this would be if you build a stone hearth.
-If you aren’t quite sure on how to build a hearth, here is a great tutorial to help you out.
+If you aren’t quite sure about how to build a hearth, here is a great tutorial to help you out.

 In our case, we have decided to go with a tile hearth because the tile is cheaper, but I’m also going to incorporate some stone accent pieces to make it stand out.
 Unless you can find all of the stone yourself, it can get pretty expensive, pretty quickly.